I started Yoga over twenty years ago…

 Victoria has been sharing her knowledge and passion for Yoga in research and with students of many levels, including professional athletes, for over 20 years.

 Victoria takes students through a journey of exploration of the body, mind, emotions and spirit through breath awareness and conscious movement.
 Her thorough and step-by-step explanations allow the most timid and inflexible students to mindfully get into poses they didn’t even know they could do.
 Victoria’s primary teacher is Barbara Benagh, whom she has studied for over two decades and continues to study with.
-Her secondary teacher is Shiva Rea, who has inspired Victoria to ignite her own sacred strength (inner and outer) and encourage her students to do the same.
+Her secondary teacher is Shiva Rea.
 In 2011, Victoria completed Shiva Rea’s Chakra Alignment Certification.

-Currently, she’s working remotely, in collaboration with Boston Medical Center and Butler Hospital in the Yoga MAT research (Medication for Addiction Treatment) to study yoga, chronic pain, and opiates addiction along with Robert Saper, MD, whom Victoria has collaborated with for over a decade.
+Currently, she’s teaching classes and workshops in local studios in Oakland, CA and working remotely.
+Victoria is in the steering committee with Boston Medical Center and Butler Hospital in the Yoga MAT research (Medication for Addiction Treatment) to study yoga, chronic pain, and opiates addiction along with Robert Saper, MD, whom Victoria has collaborated with for over a decade.

 Victoria has earned certifications through the University of Arizona, Andrew Weil Center for Integrative Medicine in Integrative Mental Health: Anxiety and Depression, and Integrative Pain Management Series.
 Victoria’s path to continue to learn is ongoing not only in the studies of yoga but also in the studies of psychology and neuroscience.
-To further understand the connection of mind and body (in relation to the outside world) Victoria practices Kokikai Aikido, a Japanese martial art.
-In 2014, Victoria was named as one the 50 Hottest Trainers in America by Shape Magazine.
+Victoria was named as one the 50 Hottest Trainers in America by Shape Magazine.